 - A duplicate-free and bias-free foundation for analytics

 Before being able to glean actionable business insights through analytics, you need a clean data set: a data set that’s free of duplicate content and sampling biases.
 Without this, all the work that went into creating, maintaining, and managing the data lake is all for naught.

 So in the end, the data lake should be an extremely useful data handling approach for any company: an advanced method for storing data and turning it into a valuable resource.
 However, there’s a catch.
 A poorly constructed and managed data lake may produce “insights” that are incorrect and misleading.
-A data lake is purposely constructed, controlled, managed, and cleaned.
+A lake is purposely constructed, controlled, managed, and cleaned.

-In reality, the ideal data lake is more like a manmade data reservoir, with a monitored flow inwards and a dam for regulating outflow.
+In reality, the ideal lake is more like a manmade data reservoir, with a monitored flow inwards and a dam for regulating outflow.
 But that doesn’t have the same fun ring to it, now does it?